 - Your previous professional experiences — Proven excellent track record in past professional life is the best way to compromise for lacking French skills.
 This, of course, will happen if the job responsibilities of the position you are applying to do not depend on the French language

 - Your portfolio: Documents are your first impression.
-CV, motivation letter and reference letters have to be flawless in order to reach to the interview rounds The interview has to be the moment to seal the deal.
+CV, motivation letter and reference letters have to be flawless to reach to the interview rounds The interview has to be the moment to seal the deal.

 Types of Job Profiles